Claiming for GP Negligence

 The sheer size of the NHS makes it inevitable that things will sometimes go wrong.
 Over 1.6 million people work in the health service, making it one of the top five largest employers in the world, along with the US Department of Defence, McDonalds, Walmart and the Chinese People’s Liberation Army.
 Given these statistics, it is actually both remarkable and reassuring that things go wrong as rarely as they do.

-Although the number of claims has risen, this is against a backdrop of 243 million patient visits to the NHS during the same period, which means that the number of claims for negligence represented a mere 0.005% (rounded up) of total patient numbers.
+Although the number of claims has risen, this is against a backdrop of 243 million patient visits to the NHS during the same period, which means that the number of claims for negligence represented a mere 0.007% (rounded down) of total patient numbers.
 The size of this figure should reassure anyone who feels they have grounds for a negligence claim against their GP that they are not jumping aboard some kind of bandwagon.
 On the contrary, if you’ve been let down by your GP then you’re in a tiny minority, and that’s just one more reason why such negligence is so shocking and stressful and needs to be recognised via an award of compensation.

 The amount awarded annually in compensation by the NHS is a reflection of the complexity of such cases, and of the sometimes drastically life-changing impact of negligent medical treatment.